LegendaryVasya/bot_Tovarishch/README.md

 ## Bot Tovarishch
+Simple chat bot.

-Simple chat bot.I call him Tovarishch.
+> I called him Tovarishch.

 This was made on track: "Python for Beginners" by JetBrains academy.
 ## Technologies